 Luigi’s Rollickin’ Roadsters joined the trackless fold in March of 2016 at Disney’s California Adventure, taking the place of Luigi’s Flying Tires.

 The attraction is hosted by Luigi, who runs the Casa Della Tires shop in the Radiator Springs section of Carsland.
 Guests board one of 20 two-seated roadsters.
 When the Italian-themed music starts, the cars engage in a series of synchronized “dance” moves.

 During Halloween, the attraction transforms into Luigi’s Honkin’ Haul-O-Ween, while during the Christmas season, it becomes Luigi’s Joy to the Whirl.

-At Disney’s Hollywood Studios, two innovative trackless attractions have ramped up park attendance and popularity, even during the current Covid-19 guest restrictions.
+At Disney’s Hollywood Studios, two innovative trackless attractions have ramped up park attendance and popularity.

 Add to that, there are elaborate Audio-Animatronics, large sets [one room features life-size AT-AT Walkers, another a brigade of Storm Troopers], projection mapping and screen-based media.

 ATTRACTION ENDS OUTSIDE

 The attraction ends out of doors, under the cover of a large rock-like structure.

 The most recent trackless ride attraction, Mickey and Minnie’s Runaway Railway, debuted in Hollywood Studios on March 4, 2020.

 When guests queue up at the train station for a trip to Runamuck Park, they notice tracks below as the train – a locomotive and with several railway cars in tow – pulls into the station.